An Act To Create a Saltwater Recreational Fishing License

 Finally...

+We must all find peace somewhere.
+Many people and CHILDREN like myself, find peace at the sea.
 We sit, wait, wonder, hope, dream, care, want to be something.
 We want to relax and let it all go.
 We want to learn, see, and pray for a better tomorrow.
 If you pass this bill you will both have done an extreme injustice to the fishing world.
 Something neither of you may understand nor ever will.

 Thanks for your time,Cpt.
 Whitney McMahon 27 yrs old.